Steamship: Triple expansion engines

 There were a few further experiments until SS Aberdeen (1881) went into service on the route from Britain to Australia.
 Her triple expansion engine was designed by Dr A C Kirk, the engineer who had developed the machinery for Propontis.
 The difference was the use of two double ended Scotch type steel boilers, running at 125 psi.
 These boilers had patent corrugated furnaces that overcame the competing problems of heat transfer and sufficient strength to deal with the boiler pressure.
 Aberdeen was a marked success, achieving in trials, at 1,800 indicated horsepower, a fuel consumption of 1.28 lb of coal per indicated horsepower.
 This was a reduction in fuel consumption of about 60%, compared to a typical steamer built ten years earlier.
 In service, this translated into less than 40 tons of coal a day when travelling at 13 kn.
 Her maiden outward voyage to Melbourne took 42 days, with one coaling stop, carrying 4,000 tons of cargo.

 Other similar ships were rapidly brought into service over the next few years.
 By 1885 the usual boiler pressure was 150 psi and virtually all ocean-going steamships being built were ordered with triple expansion engines.
 Within a few years, new installations were running at 200 psi.
 The tramp steamers that operated at the end of the 1880s could sail at 9 kn with a fuel consumption of 0.5 oz of coal per ton mile travelled.
 This level of efficiency meant that steamships could now operate as the primary method of maritime transport in the vast majority of commercial situations.
+In 1890, steamers constituted 57% of world's tonnage, and by World War I their share raised to 93%.